 How to Develop Effective Work Relationships

-You can damage your career and work relationships by the actions you take and the behaviors you exhibit at work.
-No matter your education, your experience, or your title, if you can't play well with others, you will never accomplish your work mission.
+You can damage your career and work relationships by the actions you take and the behaviors you exhibit with coworkers at work.
+No matter your education, your experience, your personality, or your title, if you can't play well with others, you will never accomplish your work mission.
+And, what is your key desire at work?
+To accomplish your work mission.

 The Gallup organization studied indicators of work satisfaction.
 They found that whether you have a best friend at work was one of the twelve key questions asked of employees that predicted job satisfaction.
 Without a friend at work, work satisfaction deteriorates.